Dugald Drummond: Further career

 In 1882 he moved to the Caledonian Railway.
 In April 1890 he tendered his resignation to enter business, establishing the Australasian Locomotive Engine Works at Sydney, Australia.
 The scheme failed rapidly and he returned to Scotland, founding the Glasgow Railway Engineering Company.
 Although the business was moderately successful, Drummond accepted the post as locomotive engineer of the London and South Western Railway in 1895, at a salary considerably less than that he had received on the Caledonian Railway.
 The title of his post was changed to Chief Mechanical Engineer in January 1905, although his duties hardly changed.
 He remained with the LSWR until his death.
 His locomotives for this railway were usually capable, as long as they had no more than 8 wheels.
 However, his 4-6-0 designs ranged from disastrous to mediocre.
 He also encumbered many of his LSWR engines with innovations which he had patented himself, such as firebox cross water tubes, and his smokebox steam drier, which only gave a very small degree of superheat.
 After his death, his successors improved the performance of many of his engines by fitting them with conventional smoke tube superheaters.

+In addition to his post at LSWR, in 1895 Drummond was appointed as Locomotive Superintendent to the National Rifle Association, with responsibility for rolling stock on the Bisley Camp tramways.
+In 1897 he oversaw the design and construction of a new target truck for the Running deer range, using targets that had been designed for the ranges at Wimbledon by eminent animal painter Sir Edwin Landseer.

 Drummond died on 8 November 1912 aged 72 at his home at Surbiton.
 A myth has developed that he died as a result of scalding received on the footplate.
 However C. Hamilton Ellis states that he had got cold and wet and demanded a hot mustard bath for his numb feet.
 He was scalded by the boiling water.
 He neglected the burns, gangrene set in and amputation became necessary.
 He refused an anaesthetic and died of the shock.
 He is buried at Brookwood Cemetery, which is adjacent to the LSWR mainline, in a family grave just a stone's throw from the former terminus of the London Necropolis Railway.